Package Leaflet: Information for the User

 The overall risk of a blood clot in the leg or lung (DVT or PE) with Oedien is small.

-Of every 10,000 women who are using a combined hormonal contraceptive that contains dienogest and etinilestradiol like Oedien, approximately 8-11 women will develop a blood clot in a year.
+Of every 10,000 women who use a combined hormonal contraceptive that contains dienogest and ethinylestradiol, such as Oedien, approximately 8-11 women will have a blood clot in a year.

 Risk of a blood clot in a year | |

-Your risk of a blood clot is small, but some conditions increase the risk.
+The risk of a blood clot with this medication is small, but some conditions increase the risk.
 Your risk is higher:

-Long flights (> 4 hours) may temporarily increase your risk of a blood clot, especially if you have any of the other risk factors listed.
+Long-distance air travel (>4 hours) may temporarily increase the risk of a blood clot, especially if you have any of the other risk factors listed.

-It is essential to inform your doctor if you suffer from any of the conditions above, even if you are unsure.
-Your doctor may decide that you need to stop taking Oedien.
+It is essential to inform your doctor if you suffer from any of the conditions above, even if you are not sure.
+Your doctor may decide to stop you from using Oedien.

-If any of the conditions above change while you are using Oedien, for example, a close relative experiences a blood clot without a known cause or you gain a lot of weight, inform your doctor.
+If any of the conditions above change while you are using Oedien, for example, a close relative experiences a thrombosis without a known cause, or you gain a lot of weight, inform your doctor.

 BLOOD CLOTS IN AN ARTERY